-Any cold-water surfers travelling to warmer climates will need to be ready for one of surfing’s most painful and annoying ailments.
+Any cold-water surfers travelling to warmer waters need to be ready for one of surfing’s most painful and annoying ailments.

-Surfer’s nipple, often referred to as nipple chafing, occurs when a surfer paddles for a prolonged period of time on a surfboard without a considerable layer of protection between their chest and the deck of the surfboard.
+Surfer’s nipple is essentially nipple chafing.
+It happens when you paddle for a prolonged period on a surfboard without a layer of protection between your chest and the surfboard deck.

-This can lead to sore sensitive nipples that make your next surf a very uncomfortable experience.
+This leads to sore, sensitive nips that make your next surf a very uncomfortable experience.

 What Is Surfer’s Nipple?

-Surfer’s nipple is a specific kind of surf rash that affects the nipples.
+Surfing nipple chafe is a specific (and painful) kind of surf rash that affects the nipples.

-- Severe cases may actually break the skin and cause bleeding in the nipple tissue
+- Nasty cases may break the skin and cause bleeding in the nipple tissue.

-In severe cases of surfer’s nipple, the friction can actually break the nipple’s skin and cause nasty cuts that need further medical treatment.
+In very nasty examples, friction can break the nipple’s skin and cause nasty cuts that need further medical treatment.

 What Causes Surfer’s Nipple

-Surfers nipple is caused by friction and rubbing between your nipple and another surface like wax, traction pads or a t-shirt.
-It’s fairly minor compared to other more serious pain caused by surfing but it definitely stings.
+Surfer’s nipple is caused by friction and rubbing between your nipple and another surface like wax, traction pads or a t-shirt.

 It’s important to note that surfers who are used to surfing with a wetsuit will suffer more severely from nipple rash.

-Your nipples just like other skin on your body will become resistant to rubbing and rash over time so persistence is key, even if it is painful.
+Your nipples, like other skin on your body, will become resistant to rubbing and rash over time, so persistence is key, even if it is painful.